 My Beautiful.
 Wife?
+Porcelain Plates

-The personal exhibition of Maria Kulikovska named «9th of May» took place at the Art Represent in London in 2016.
-9 May is a Victory Day that commemorates the surrender of Nazi German to Soviet Union. «The idea of celebrating victory over Nazism is a façade and a propaganda tool to inflate a sense of nationalism in order to cover up the current authoritarian dictatorship in Crimea Peninsula and other occupied territories of Ukraine by Russian State, - Kulikovska said. - This two-part exhibition is the fragile relationship between the human body and the external content of war».
+The personal exhibition of Maria Kulikovska named «9th of May» took place at the Art Represent Gallery in London in 2016.
+9 May is a Victory Day that commemorates the surrender of Nazi German to Soviet Union. «The idea of celebrating victory over Nazism is a façade and a propaganda tool to inflate a sense of nationalism in order to cover up the current authoritarian dictatorship in the Crimea Peninsula and other occupied territories of Ukraine by Russian State, - Kulikovska said. - This two-part exhibition is the fragile relationship between the human body and the external content of war».

 The paintings from the series «My Beautiful.
-Wife?» demonstrate the deformed, exhausted and injured body of woman - so loud in the context of internal conflict, and so quiet in the context of patriarchy and war.
+Wife?» demonstrate the deformed, exhausted and injured body of a woman - so loud in the context of internal conflict, and so quiet in the context of patriarchy and war.